Motion and Reactivity

 Dynamic sections

 You can turn all the page sections into web components with a section_component configuration option.
 This can be assigned in the front matter or globally in the application data.
-On the front page of this website, for example, we have a "scroll-transition" component to help implement all the scroll-triggered CSS transitions:
+On the front page of this website, for example, we have a scroll-transition component to help implement all the scroll-triggered CSS transitions:

 section_component: scroll-transition

-The Web component uses an Intersection Observer API for assigning an "in-viewport" class to the section element whenever the user scrolls into it.
+The Web component uses an Intersection Observer API for assigning an in-viewport class to the section element whenever the user scrolls into it.

 const observer = new IntersectionObserver(entries => {